datastructr/data-loader-api/README.md

 ### Mapping Configurations

 The key to the [**Mapping Configuration**](docs/table_mappings.md) settings is that as engineers we try and solve complex problems through data analysis and having tons of data we want to correctly map in the database this is key!
-We have the capabilities to logically and dynamically ingested "many-to-many" data sets through junciton mapping configurations.
+We have the capabilities to logically and dynamically ingested "many-to-many" data sets through junction mapping configurations.

 The concept of [**many-to-many**](https://en.wikipedia.org/wiki/Many-to-many_(data_model)) relationships can very powerful in specific use cases.
 We want to offer that ingestion integration we offer while still effectively allow for more advanced structured schemas.